-The third1 of the apostle Peter’s seven marks of grace, that we should add to our faith, is temperance2.
-This is none other than the exertion of the regenerated will of your new man, in the power of the Holy Spirit, over the lusts of the old man in order to restrain yourself from sin and to keep the moral law of God3.
-If you have no temperance (no self-control), then you will not manifest virtue4 (moral excellence) in your life, because it will be always pushed out by the exertion of your old nature.
+The fruit of the Spirit that is temperance is none other than the exertion of the regenerated will of your new man over the lusts of the old man in order to restrain yourself from sin and to keep the moral law of God (compare 1 Corinthians 9.24-27).
+If you have no temperance (self-control), then you will not manifest virtue (moral excellence) in your life, because it will be always pushed out by the exertion of your old nature.

 Add temperance to your faith, virtue and knowledge.
 Exercise temperance—show your faith by manifesting self-control.
 And God, after his lovingkindness, i.e. because of his love for you, will even further quicken you in this.

 God enables Christians to live this way.